 Most dog breeds have been "designed" for specific needs and tasks.
 Before the decision, we must ask ourselves seriously whether we need a dog for hunting, a herd leader, one that pulls sleds on icy areas, or a couch potato!

 One of the main reason why dogs are abandoned is that they are not suitable for the lifestyle of the owners.

 Generally, the size of your apartment or house decisively determines the breed and size of the dog you want to get.
 As expected, small breeds tend to adapt better to the smaller spaces of an apartment.
 This does not exclude some large but less energetic breeds that adapt equally well.
-The rule is, the bigger or more energetic the dog is the more space and exercise it will require.
+The general rule is that the bigger or more energetic the dog is, the more space and exercise it will require.

-Nowadays people, especially those in big cities, have a hectic pace of life and the time that can devote to their dog is limited.
-With kids going to school and both parents working, there is no other person at home and this means that the dog stays long hours alone, awaiting eagerly the arrival of his beloved owners.
+Nowadays people, especially those in big cities, have a hectic pace of life.
+The time they can devote to their dog is limited.
+With kids going to school and both parents working, there is no other person at home.
+This means that the dog stays long hours alone, awaiting eagerly for the arrival of his beloved owners.

 If that's the case, we have to choose a breed that has fewer requirements and can better cope with loneliness.
-We should also avoid puppies, their raising takes a lot of time and guidance.
+We should also avoid puppies since their raising takes a lot of time and guidance.

-If the absence exceeds ten hours a day, seven days a week, better get another type of pet, for example a cat which (because of its independent nature) requires much less care.
+If the absence exceeds 10 hours a day, seven days a week, better get another type of pet, for example, a cat, which (because of its independent nature) requires much less care.

 If there are infants or young children up to 10 years old in the family, we should show special attention to the breed.
-The small breeds are more prone to accidents and injuries during the game with children or other dogs, because of their small stature.
+The small breeds are more prone to accidents and injuries during a game with children or other dogs because of their small stature.